coder/docs/changelog/index.md

   (Coder may create multiple release candidates prior to the actual release)

 > We do not provide documentation for release candidates, and they should not be
-> used unless asked to do so by Coder.
+> used unless you've been asked to use it by Coder.

 - Releases are available the **third Wednesday** of each month
 - _Patch_ releases become available as needed